 Symposium: State Violence at the Intersection: Race and Mental Health

-Submit a paper--the cfp deadline has been extended to 2nd March!
+Register now!
+The call for papers has ended, but come join the discussion.
 Supported by the Wellcome Trust, the symposium will take place at Birkbeck College.